Skip to content

 Infrastructure PPP Business Sec.

 Joined PACIFIC CONSULTANTS in 1992 and was assigned to the Water Supply and Sewerage Department at the Yokohama branch.
-He was then transferred to the Tokyo head office and the Kyushu branch, where he was involved in detailed design (shield construction, etc.) and planning (stormwater planning, vision formulation, etc.) in the water supply and sewerage field for 17 years until 2009.
-Since 2010, he has been involved in PPP projects (PPP) at the Tokyo head office, experiencing both private business operators and public support work.
-After receiving comprehensive private contracting for sewerage pipe facilities in 2015 (Fuji City, Shizuoka Prefecture) and 2018 (Kashiwa City, Chiba Prefecture), he was transferred to his current position in 2018 and is currently working on optimizing infrastructure maintenance management of sewerage facilities.
+He was then transferred to the Tokyo Headquarters and the Kyushu branch, where he was involved in detailed design (shield construction, etc.) and planning (stormwater planning, vision formulation, etc.) in the water supply and sewerage field for 17 years until 2009.
+Since 2010, he has been involved in PPP projects (PPP) at the Tokyo Headquarters, experiencing both private business operators and public support work.
+After receiving comprehensive private contracting for sewerage pipeline facilities in 2015 (Fuji City, Shizuoka Prefecture) and 2018 (Kashiwa City, Chiba Prefecture), he was transferred to his current position in 2018 and is currently working on optimizing infrastructure maintenance management of sewerage facilities.

 [Qualifications]